-The Buds+ made their debut back in February, and less than a year later, Samsung is returning with its latest creation, the Galaxy Buds Live.
+The Buds+ made their debut back in February 2020, and less than a year later, Samsung returned with its latest creation, the Galaxy Buds Live.
 One look at the Buds Live is all it takes to realize that these are earbuds unlike anything else we've seen before, and while that's true in some regards, they're also very familiar.
 Samsung has once again crafted a pair of top-notch earbuds that nail all of the fundamentals, but with a couple of twists to consider if you're thinking about buying them.

-I've been rocking the Galaxy Buds Live as my go-to earbuds for the past few days, and even long after this review has been published, I don't see myself leaving them anytime soon.
+I've been rocking the Galaxy Buds Live as my go-to earbuds, and even long after this review's initial publication, I don't see myself leaving them anytime soon.

 We can't talk about the Galaxy Buds Live without mentioning that design, so let's start right there.
-In its press release, Samsung notes that the Buds Live are "like nothing you've seen or worn before."
-As someone that currently has a drawer filled to the brim with true wireless earbuds, I can confirm that statement is true.
+Samsung described the Buds Live "like nothing you've seen or worn before."
+Even compared to all the other earbuds Samsung made, I can confirm that statement is true.

 The Galaxy Buds Live are designed to rest in the outer part of your ear rather than nestling inside your ear canal like most earbuds.
 Not only does this mean you don't have to worry about messing with various ear tips to find the perfect fit, but they're also more accessible than Apple's approach to AirPods' one-size-fits-all design.
 Where AirPods have a normal earbud-like shape that sits in a small part of your ear, the entire body of the Galaxy Buds Live goes in your ear.